 This graph shows the historical trends for the actuarially calculated contributions (including City and member contributions) and net City contribution rate as a percent of payroll, shown above each bar.
-Because there is a one-year lag in the determination of the City contributions, we show the actual contributions made through FYE 2019 and estimated amounts for FYE 2020 and FYE 2021.
+Because there is a one-year lag in the determination of the City contributions, we show the actual contributions made through FYE 2020 and estimated amounts for FYE 2021 and FYE 2022.

-The increasing costs from 2012 to 2015 are a reflection of an increasing unfunded actuarial liability in part due to investment losses.
 The percentages above the bars show the City contribution rate net of member contributions as a percent of pay.
+The increasing costs from 2013 to 2015 are a reflection of an increasing unfunded actuarial liability in part due to investment losses.
 The City contribution rate drops for FYE 2016 mainly due to the one-time credit applied for contributions already made by the City in excess of the required amounts due to the member contribution offset.
 Member contributions offset the City's cost.
 Beginning with FYE 2014 member contributions started at 1% of pay increasing by 1% each year, if salary also increased 2% in each of those years.
 During FYE 2017 because the 2% salary increase did not occur, member contributions remained at 3% instead of the scheduled increase to 4%.
-This results in a one year delay with, expected member contributions at 4% of pay during FYE 2018 and ultimately reaching 5% of pay starting with FYE 2019 and thereafter.
+This results in a one-year delay with, expected member contributions at 4% of pay during FYE 2018 and ultimately reaching 5% of pay starting with FYE 2019 and thereafter.
 The FYE 2021 costs reflect the changes in assumptions and the one-year extension for the amortization period.